jnozzi/cocoadev.com/markdown/HowToKillAFrozenThread.md

 ----
 * if you know a priori that the only reason you want to kill a thread is because something has gone wrong.
 If you do it, please let me know which app you're releasing so I can make sure I don't use it.*

 As the poster of that statement let me clarify.
 I **DID** mean that with respect to threads only.
 You can terminate a heavy weight process whenever you like.
 There are obviously cases in which unexpected termination can be bad: eg, it can leave the file(s) it was writing to in an unpredictable state, or even cause a dead lock if other apps are stuck waiting for the terminated app to do something (.e.g send a message).
-However, those are mostly higher level problems, and with journaled General/FSs the damage is limited to the data the process was manipulating, or second rate code that assumes no faults in the system.
+However, those are mostly higher level problems, and with journaled FSs the damage is limited to the data the process was manipulating, or second rate code that assumes no faults in the system.

 *A minor correction; killing a process cannot corrupt your FS on any UNIX-alike.
 Journalled filesystems protect you from FS corruption in the event of an OS crash or power failure, not process death.
 Your file damage will never go beyond corrupting actual file data.***-- I agree with that... unless it's not a User process... but of course, that's what an OS crash is! :)**